FrodoS/MensaManager2013/README.md

 Managing and simulating a gastronomic business.
 Join in and explore the unique experience of everyday german mensa life.

 This project was written using [Qt-Jambi](http://www.qt-jambi.org/).
-This is a school project, but we also do projects for money.
+It is a school project, but we also do projects for money.

 Compilation
 -----------